trescenzi/dynamic_wallpapers/README.md

 1. Use [Image Magick](https://imagemagick.org/) to cut the photo up into a bunch of different images.
 1. Use [Equinox](https://equinoxmac.com) to turn the images into a dynamic wallpaper.

+## Example Images

+Because they are super huge these images are stored on my Dropbox.
+I've made example dynamic wallpapers out of the JWST images for The Pillars of Creation and Rho Ophiuchi.
+You can [download them here](https://www.dropbox.com/scl/fo/crh5rvs8vpfpurm17wnwz/h?rlkey=kin2v0gzw3txosv2bze3tlhlo&dl=0)

 ## create_images

 `create_images.sh` is a simple script that'll automatically cut an image up into a specified number of images with a 16:9 aspect ratio.
 It calculates the height the image needs to be cropped to in order get a 16:9 ratio.
 You must specify the image and you can optionally specify the number of times to cut up the image as well as a custom aspect ratio.
 It's pretty darn slow with big images.